 Safety Distances/Exclusion Zones

-Is should be noted that UNCLOS Article 60 grants coastal States the right to establish exclusion zones around offshore installations within their Exclusive Economic Zone (EEZ), up to 500 meters from the outer edge of the installation. ⦁ These zones aim to ensure navigational safety and prevent marine pollution.
+Is should be noted that UNCLOS Article 60 grants coastal States the right to establish exclusion zones around offshore installations within their Exclusive Economic Zone (EEZ), up to 500 meters from the outer edge of the installation.
+These zones aim to ensure navigational safety and prevent marine pollution.

 Mariners should be advised to exercise caution and allow a safe distance when navigating in close proximity to and within OREI.

-PIANC report no: 161 recommends safe distances to be maintained between traffic lanes, channel entrances, and OREI depending on the identified type of traffic and level of risk acceptable to the National Competent Authority.
+PIANC MarCom WG report no: 161 Interaction Between Offshore Wind Farms and Maritime Navigation [11] recommends safe distances to be maintained between traffic lanes, channel entrances, and OREI depending on the identified type of traffic and level of risk acceptable to the national competent authority.

 A formal risk assessment will assist in determining these distances.
 Factors to be considered include the location of the OREI, weather conditions including potential ice coverage, current and projected growth and patterns of maritime traffic.